 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

-The Entity is not exposed to interest rate risk as there are no any interest bearing financial instruments at the reporting date.
+The Entity is exposed to interest rate risk on it's interest bearing fixed deposits with bank.